Jako/SearchHighlight/docs/usage.md

 Key | Description | Default
 ----|-------------|--------
-Debug | Log debug informations in MODX error log. | No Disabled Tags |(Comma separated list) SearchHighlight does not replace text inside of this HTML tags. | `head,form,select` Search Highlight CSS Classnames | CSS classnames that are assigned to the found text on the current page.
+Debug | Log debug information in MODX error log. | No Disabled Tags |(Comma separated list) SearchHighlight does not replace text inside of this HTML tags. | `head,form,select` Search Highlight CSS Classnames | CSS classnames that are assigned to the found text on the current page.
 If multiple classnames are set, the first classname is added to every here  | `highlight`
 Highlight Template | Template Chunk for the search highlight replacement. | `tplTermHighlight`